CallMeEchoCodes/dossier/README.md

 ### Setup

 Fork `main` branch into your personal repository.
 Clone it to local computer.
-Be sure that you have the [gum dependency](https://github.com/charmbracelet/gum).
+Be sure that you have [gum](https://github.com/charmbracelet/gum) as it's required for the script.
 ```sh
 $ git clone https://github.com/CallMeEchoCodes/Dossier.git
 ```